 The processes through which environments are planned, designed, and managed are as important as the physical designs themselves.

-There are four concentrations within the Human Environment Relations major:
+There are five concentrations within the Human Environment Relations major:

-The M.S. program is intended for students with a wide variety of undergraduate degrees who want to study the relationship between people and their physical surroundings, some aspect of facility planning and management, human factors, or housing and design.
+The M.S. degree is a two-year, post-professional degree program intended for students with a wide variety of undergraduate degrees who want to study the relationship between people and their physical surroundings, some aspect of facility planning and management, human factors, and design.

 M.S. candidates must also select a minor from fields throughout the University.
 Students should identify their minor committee members early on in the program to ensure they have time to take the minor’s required courses, typically 1-2 courses total.